Allium stellatum Prairie Onion

 We have Allium stellatum

-& the weight of your order.
+and number of plants.
 Please contact us by email for shipping charges on potted plants.

 Prairie Onion seed

 Native Allium stellatum Prairie Onion seed germination is improved after a pretreatment of 3 to 4 weeks of cold moist stratification or when planted outside in the fall or winter.
 Part of the seeds will germinate without any pre-treatment.
 Liliaceae (Lily Family)

 Allium stellatum Native Prairie Onion wildflower plants occur naturally in limestone glades and dry prairies from Ohio and Ontario to Saskatchewan, south to Illinois, Missouri, Arkansas, Kansas, Texas and introduced in Indiana.